recyclarr/recyclarr/wiki/Command-Line-Reference.md

-Command line interface documentation for the `Trash` executable.
+Command line interface documentation for the `recyclarr` executable.

 ## Subcommands